foxhound87/mobx-react-form/docs/actions/shared.md

 The `set()` method is intended to be used to change the properties of existent/selected fields.

+> It takes in input the prop name `string` and an `object` with fields `key:val` pairs.

 If you need to recreate the fields tree (for example add/del fields array) and provide new values, consider to use the `update()` method instead.

-> Takes in input the prop name `string` and an `object` with fields `key:val` pairs.

 You can pass these props: `value`, `label`, `placeholder`, `initial`, `default`, `disabled`, `related`, `bindings`, `type`, `error` and the validation props as well (`rules` and `validators`).